radespratama/radespratama/README.md

 </div>
 <br />

 Hi, I am Putu Rades Pratama 😎 from Bali, Indonesia.
-I am a Junior Software Developer and the only developer in [DevPlayhouse](https://github.com/DevPlayhouse), but I will try to explore everything! 👌
+I am a Junior Software Developer and the only developer in DevPlayhouse.
+I prefer Front-End Development but I will try to explore everything! 👌

 -   🌱 I'm currently learning about Clean Architecture, Automation Testing, and Express JS.
 -   💻 Most used line of code `git clone` (∪.∪ )...zzz